dalbyryan3/unix-setup/general_unix_setup.md

 * miniconda- General binary package manager, but works well for Python environment management (https://docs.conda.io/en/latest/miniconda.html)

+* nvim- For general text editing, works well with command line.
+Out of the box has better support for Language Servers than standard Vim so can be configured closer to VSCode.
+Install nvim using a package manager. (https://github.com/neovim/neovim)

 ## General Themes and Keybindings
 ### Theme- One Dark
 * One Dark Pro plugin for VSCode